My Books & Stories

 Click for More!

-When Dr. Jessica Hemings volunteers for a medical mission in Rwanda, she becomes entrapped in the maelstrom of Rwandan politics and the enmity between Hutus and Tutsis.
-Her Tutsi features plunge her into the Rwandan Genocide.
-Dr. Cyprien Gatera, Jess’s superior and a Hutu radical, commandeers her clinic, slaughters her patients and her adopted sons, then forces her to treat his wounded.
-She escapes and survives three weeks in hiding before finding refuge at Benaco refugee camp in Tanzania.
+When biracial physician Jessica Hemings volunteers for a medical mission in Rwanda, she becomes entrapped in the maelstrom of Rwandan politics and the enmity between Hutu and Tutsi.
+Her US passport doesn’t afford the security she’d hoped for as her Tutsi-like features plunge her into horrors of the Rwandan Genocide.
+Dr. Cyprien Gatera, Jess's superior and a Hutu militant, commandeers her clinic, forces her to treat his wounded, and then slaughters her patients and her adopted sons.
+She escapes and finds refuge at Benaco refugee camp in Tanzania.

-There, Jess vows revenge.
-She searches for Gatera with the help of Michel Fournier, a French lawyer-turned-war-correspondent, and Dr. Tom Powell, her long-time lover.
+There, beset by grief, hatred, and PTSD, Jess vows revenge.
+With the help of Michel Fournier, a French lawyer-turned-war-correspondent, and Dr. Tom Powell, her ex-lover, she searches for Gatera who has fled Rwanda to escape post-genocide reprisals.
 When an unknown informant passes information to Jess about her nemesis, she returns to Rwanda, despite warnings from the Belgian Secret Service that Gatera plans to assassinate her.
-In their final showdown, Jess must decide if revenge is best served cold—or not at all.
+In their final showdown, Jess must decide if revenge is best served cold or not at all.

 SHORT STORIES & ANTHOLOGIES